meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2026-03-03: The <a href="https://link.springer.com/book/10.1007/978-3-032-17396-6">Proceedings from the FEniCS 2024 Conference</a> are now available online as part of the Simula SpringerBriefs on Computing.
+This open access book gives a snapshot of the research undertaken by the members of the FEniCS community, as presented at the FEniCS Conference at Simula Research Laboratory, Oslo, Norway, in June 2024.
+Thanks to all contributors and to the entire editorial team at Springer for their continued support.</p>

 <p>2026-02-16: We've had the pleasure of hosting Miriam Navarro from the Copenhagen University Hospital for a two-week research visit in our research team at Simula.
 Welcome back anytime.</p>

 <p>2026-02-02: Jørgen Dokken and I organized a FEniCS-in-the-Wild Hackathon, truly in the wild, at Finse, Norway (Feb 2-3 2026).
 Two days of collaborative coding in good company, serenity at <a href="https://en.wikipedia.org/wiki/Finse">Finse</a> (also known as the ice planet <a href="https://en.wikipedia.org/wiki/Hoth">Hoth</a>), and the hospitality of <a href="https://www.steinboligen.no/">Steinboligen</a> much appreciated. </p>